 The company has a significant oil and gas resource base and a large inventory of potential projects.
 The company's current investment strategy is to invest for value and select volume growth, with focus on optimization within existing assets, cost reduction opportunities and productivity enhancements that aim to deliver robust returns at a wide range of prices.
 The company also continues to evaluate opportunities to support long-term growth.
 Although actual volumes will vary from year to year, the focus is on value-add, long-term growth opportunities within the context of the factors described in "Item 1A.
 Risk factors".
-The company continually evaluates opportunities, including crude shipments by rail and the pace of the development of its Aspen in-situ oil sands project, as economically justified.
+The company continually evaluates opportunities, including the pace of development for the Aspen project.